loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 # Move semantics - advanced

+In this article, I'm going to look at the less trivial aspects of move semantics.
+As an introduction, I recommend reading (this)[https://habr.com/ru/post/322132] article.
+In this article, I describe in detail only those moments which I had difficulties with.

 ## std::move

 In the previous article, we managed to optimize unnecessary copying of temporary objects.
 But there are situations when we, as programmers, see that same can be done with with non-temporary objects: